-Kathe Newman is an Associate Professor in the Urban Planning and Policy Development Program at the Edward J. Bloustein School of Planning and Public Policy and Director of the Ralph W. Voorhees Center for Civic Engagement.
-Dr. Newman holds a Ph.D. in Political Science from the Graduate School and University Center at the City University of New York.
+Kathe Newman is an Associate Professor in the Urban Planning and Policy Development Program at the Edward J. Bloustein School of Planning and Public Policy, and Director of the Ralph W. Voorhees Center for Civic Engagement.
+She holds a Ph.D. in Political Science from the Graduate School and University Center at the City University of New York.
 Her research explores urban change, what it is, why it happens, and what it means.
-Her research has explored gentrification, foreclosure, urban redevelopment, food security, community economic development and community participation.
-Dr. Newman has published articles in Urban Studies, International Journal of Urban and Regional Research, Urban Affairs Review, Shelterforce, Progress in Human Geography, Housing Studies, GeoJournal, and Environment and Planning A and is currently co-authoring a book with J. Philip Thompson and Ross Gittell on Community Based Organizations for Sage Publications.
+Her work has explored gentrification, foreclosure, urban redevelopment, food security, community economic development and community participation.
+Kathe has published articles in Urban Studies, International Journal of Urban and Regional Research, Urban Affairs Review, Shelterforce, Progress in Human Geography, Housing Studies, GeoJournal, and Environment and Planning A. She is currently co-authoring a book with J. Philip Thompson and Ross Gittell on Community Based Organizations for Sage Publications.

 Nadia Mian, PhD